Orlando Arcia Player Props: Braves vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.33 team ERA that ranks 17th among all MLB pitching staffs.
+- The Red Sox have the 17th-ranked team ERA among all MLB pitching staffs (4.29).

 - Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (128 total, 1.3 per game).